 There are several criticisms of SFT which relate to its range of effectiveness and its limited focus upon small measurable goals.
 It is not a theory-based model, but is based upon the experience of clinicians working with both individuals and families and observing what has and has not worked in a brief time frame.

-Since it isn’t based upon a theory, there is no framework for understanding the problems that are presented, and no attention to the history of those problems.
+Since it is not based upon a theory, there is no framework for understanding the problems that are presented, and no attention to the history of those problems.
 Presenting problems with more serious consequences or risks can be easily overlooked.
 A client may accomplish the simple outcome desired but still be at risk for related problems due to the narrow focus of the method.

 A second common criticism of SFT is that the insight that might be gained from understanding the therapist-client relationship is completely dismissed in SFT.
-Both psychoanalytic and existential therapists have been critical of this neglect of the relationship as a source of potential insight and greater self-awareness.8
+Both psychoanalytic and existential therapists have been critical of this neglect of the relationship as a source of potential insight and greater self-awareness.9

 How Is Solution Focused Therapy Different From Other Therapy Techniques?

 SFT has been compared to other forms of therapy in terms of its relative effectiveness and the actual methods used.
 In terms of the methods, it is similar to other short term therapies such as problem-solving therapy, yet very distinct from cognitive behavioral therapy and psychoanalytic therapy.
-The relative effectiveness of SFT versus other approaches has not been well established due to limitations in the design of outcome studies to date.5
+The relative effectiveness of SFT versus other approaches has not been well established due to limitations in the design of outcome studies to date.6

-Solution Focused Therapy vs. Cognitive Behavioral Therapy
+Solution Focused Therapy Vs. Cognitive Behavioral Therapy

 A second difference is in the assumption of the therapist as the expert in behavioral change according to CBT, while the SFT therapist puts the client in the position of expert.
 The client is assumed to have the basic knowledge and abilities to solve their own problem while the therapist acts as a guide to help formulate a well mapped solution.